ZhuMetLab/Met4DX/README.md

 ## What is Met4DX

-`MetT4DX-r` is an Docker environment to processing isotope labelled metabolomics data with #Met4DX R package.
+`MetT4DX-r` is a Docker environment to processing isotope labelled metabolomics data with #Met4DX R package.
 It is based on the [`r-base`](https://hub.docker.com/_/r-base/) docker.

 ## Pulling image